What You Should Know

-Polyporus Umbellatus is also known as Grifola Umbellata, is a white-to-grey mushroom that is found in deciduous woodlands in China, Europe and North America.
-Polyporus Umbellatus, a choice edible mushroom that is rare in the wild, has numerous bioactive compounds that are of great interest to science.
+Polyporus umbellatus is also known as Grifola Umbellata, is a white-to-gray mushroom that is found in deciduous woodlands in China, Europe and North America.
+Polyporus umbellatus, a choice edible mushroom that is rare in the wild, has numerous bioactive compounds that are of great interest to science.

 Zhuling (or Chuling, depending on the source) (Chinese)